Visa calls travel projections for Olympics 'reassuring'

 The Rio Games run from Aug.
-5-21 this year.
+5-21.
 Brazil was awarded the Olympics in 2009 when it was enjoying a period of strong economic growth, but has since fallen into its worst recession in decades, dragged down by a collapse in commodity prices.

-Brazil's President Dilma Rousseff could also be forced from office before the Olympics, after losing an impeachment vote which has paralyzed her government.
+Brazil's President Dilma Rousseff is also almost certain to be forced from office well before the Olympics, after losing an impeachment vote which has paralyzed her government.

 At the same time, the country is waging a battle against the Zika virus, which is linked to birth defects in newborns.